 7 Major Cybersecurity Threats and How to Combat Them

-Cybersecurity has become an integral aspect of the modern business world.
-With tech growing at such a rapid pace, even small businesses are integrating it at relatively high rates.
-The influx of technology creates a perfect breeding ground for the increasingly prevalent cyber threats facing businesses each day.
-But what exactly should organizations be on the lookout for?
+Cybersecurity has become an integral concern of the modern business world.
+With technology growing at such a rapid pace, even small businesses are adopting cybersecurity measures at relatively high rates.
+However, there are many cybersecurity threats to prepare for---so which ones should organizations be most concerned by?

-Here are seven important cybersecurity threats you should be aware of and what your organization should do to combat them:
+Here are seven important cybersecurity threats you should be aware of and what your organization can do to combat them:

 1. Malware Attacks